Pctest-dev/ai-single-prompt-test-/ai_test1_blog_draft.md

 | Look | 7/10 |
 | Overall | 7/10 |

-Floating robot avatar animation is a nice touch, macOS traffic light dots on the terminal, custom scrollbar styling — there's clearly some thought here.
-The `time` command uses `new Date()` — better than a hardcoded string, though it evaluates at page load rather than when the command runs.
+Floating robot avatar animation is a nice touch, macOS traffic light dots on the terminal, custom scrollbar styling - there's clearly some thought here.
+The `time` command uses `new Date()` - better than a hardcoded string, though it evaluates at page load rather than when the command runs.

 The killer issue: `document.addEventListener('click', focus)` refocuses the terminal on every click on the page.
 Try to click into the contact form.
 Can't.
 The terminal just immediately steals focus back.
 Fatal for usability.
-Also uses `innerHTML` for terminal output, and someone forgot to update the footer year — it says © 2024.
+Also uses `innerHTML` for terminal output, and someone forgot to update the footer year.. it says © 2024.

 ---